 • Sketch: showing the size and location of all existing and proposed buildings or additions.
 The application form includes a blank plot plan or you may wish to sketch the project on a location certificate or survey plan, if available.
 The plan must show the lot dimensions and the distance from the exterior of the building to the front, side, and rear lot lines, as well as the distance to any existing buildings.
 Driveways should be sketched in and the names of abutting streets should be shown.
 All necessary measurements should be taken ahead of time as it is important to be as accurate as possible.

-• Approvals: Your project may require approval from the Public Works Department and other agencies such as the Nova Scotia Department of Environment and Department of Transportation and Infrastructure Renewal.
+• Approvals: Your project may require approval from the Public Works Department and other agencies such as the Nova Scotia Environment and Department of Transportation and Infrastructure Renewal.
 If your property is three (3) acres or less in size, you may require a location certificate.

 Please note: The Planning and Development Department provides these application forms as a service to the public.
 However, it is your responsibility to complete and submit all required forms to the appropriate agencies and, once approved, to supply copies of the approvals to the Planning and Development Department.
 The Planning and Development Department cannot issue a permit until all external approvals have been received.